 When I return, I can either make books using this storybook template or just select the best pictures and glue them and the original story on 11 x 17 paper, folded in half, and add them to our library.

 Here are the directions I leave for the sub: Sub Plan: Read and illustrate the room

-Here is a pdf I leave for the sub to project for the students: Example instructions for Read and Illustrate the room
+Here is a I leave for the sub to project for the students: Example instructions for Read and Illustrate the room

 Finally, here is the sheet I have them fill out when they read the room: Student Response Sheet: Read the Room